 Moreover, verse 19 says: “They promise them freedom, while they themselves are slaves of depravity for a man is a slave to whatever has mastered him.”
 As children of God, we are not meant to be mastered by anything in this world, especially not by our desires.
 But false teachers promise these unstable and weak people freedom.
 How can they offer freedom when they themselves are slaves to their lusts?
 In our sinful nature, we all want to be free; free to do what we want, free to live by our own standard and free to give in to all the natural desires that flood our hearts.
 We would love it if God would just offer us salvation, and then just leave us alone to enjoy our lives.
 False teachers tempt those who are struggling to overcome their sinful nature and tendencies.
 They offer them not freedom that Christ promises us which is freedom from sin but they offer them freedom from the pains of struggle by saying “You no longer have to struggle to overcome your desires, they are normal desires that are very much part of who you are as a human being.”
 That is not freedom at all, it is slavery to our desire and passion.
 Christ is our sovereign Lord.
 When we acknowledge that Jesus bought us with his blood, we become his.
-The freedom that Christ gives us is the freedom from sin The freedom these people offer us is the freedom to sin.
+The freedom that Christ gives us is the freedom from sin.
+The freedom these people offer us is the freedom to sin.
 There is a difference.
 But we cannot go wrong as long as we know that Christ is our sovereign Lord.